Dynamic Mean-Field Theory for Continuous Random Networks: Introduction

 We systematically use Gel'fand triplets jointly with the Bochner-Minlos theorem to construct measures on infinite dimensional spaces.
 The construction of these triplets is well-known in the case $\Omega=\mathbb{R}$.
-Here, we give some new triplets in the cases $\Omega=\mathbb{Z}_{p}$, $\mathbb{Q}_{p}$, see Appendix\ C.
+Here, we give some new triplets in the cases $\Omega=\mathbb{Z}_{p}$, $\mathbb{Q}_{p}$, see Appendix\ C. Non-mathematically inclined readers may disregard the construction of measures on the space of fields without any prejudice in understanding the main results presented here.
+These measures can be considered in a formal way, as happens in the standard literature of quantum field theory.
+The construction of the toy model requires basic techniques of $p$-adic analysis.
+Appendix H provides an overview of the essential aspects of the $p$-adic analysis.
+For an in-depth exposition the reader may consult \cite{A-K-S}, \cite{Taibleson}, \cite{V-V-Z}, \cite{Zuniga-Textbook}.

 In the STFs used in modeling of NNs, the fields represent signals (or data).
-Assuming that the fields are functions from $L^{2}\left( \Omega \times\mathbb{R},d\mu dt\right) $ is quite convinient because the $L^{2} $-norm corresponds to the energy of a signal, and the phsyical signals have finite energy.
+Assuming that the fields are functions from $L^{2}\left( \Omega \times\mathbb{R},d\mu dt\right) $ is quite convenient because the $L^{2} $-norm corresponds to the energy of a signal, and the physical signals have finite energy.
 For a given NN, the signals it produces should have finite energy bounded by some fixed positive constant $M$; this means that the signals are elements from a ball in $L^{2}\left( \Omega\times\mathbb{R},d\mu dt\right) $ with radius $M$.
 The characteristic function of this ball acts as a cutoff function for the moment-generating functionals associated with the NN, i.e., the integration over fields is restricted to the elements of a ball with radius $M$.
-Then, our notion of cutoff differs radically from the classical one, where the cutoff is used to restrict the dmoain of the fields to a bounded subset $\Omega\times\mathbb{R}$.
+Then, our notion of cutoff differs radically from the classical one, where the cutoff is used to restrict the domain of the fields to a bounded subset $\Omega\times\mathbb{R}$.
 The existence of a natural cutoff for STFs associated with NNs was already pointed out by the author in \cite{Zuniga-ATMP}; this cutoff allows the rigorous construction of partition functions for NNs.
 It is relevant to mention that using the mentioned cutoff does not prevent the propagators computed from the partition function from having singularities, which in turn may produce infinities in the perturbative calculations.